Luna1996/RootClassification/doc/CCData.md

 > <a id='load-ply-file'></a>
 > **[CCData]\*  [LoadPLYFile](QString path)**
 >
 > Load the cell complex data from .ply file provide by *path*.
+After loaded, [LoadPLYFile] will auto flatten the data and calculate the containing sphere of all points.
 >
 > * *path*
 >   The path of the file.